Lo Ka-Ping

 Lok Ka-ping's family was from Zhongshan in Guangdong but he was born in Guangzhou and in 1906 graduated from Lingnan College there (this was before it moved to Hong Kong).
 He then went into teaching (including English language, using the English name Philip Lo), working in various places, including Singapore and Macau.
 During WWII he was either in Macau or Hong Kong, teaching at government schools.
 His permanent residence in Hong Kong apparently begin after 1945, when he took up teaching positions in the New Territories in and around Yuen Long.
 He also worked in school administration, then in 1964 started his own school.
 Although he retired from government work in 1969 he still continued doing some teaching.

 Lok Ka-ping began at the age of 16 to study qin from his father, then later in Guangzhou also studied with 容心信 Rong Xinyan.
-Rong is said to be from the Beijing school of his father Qing Rui, but perhaps he was more influenced by study with Qing Rui's 側室 concubine, 林芝仙 Lin Zhixian, who inherited the Lingnan style.
-If this is correct, then her style was also a great influence on the successors of Rong Xinyan, such as his son Yung Sze-chak and grandson Yung Hak-chi (Hammond Yung, now actively teaching in Hong Kong).
+Rong is said to have been from the Guangling school of his father Qing Rui, but perhaps he was more influenced by study with Qing Rui's 側室 concubine, 林芝仙 Lin Zhixian, who had inherited what is said to have been a Lingnan style.
+If this is correct, then her style also had a great influence on the successors of Rong Xinyan, such as his son Yung Sze-chak and grandson Yung Hak-chi (Hammond Yung, now actively teaching in Hong Kong).

 In the late 1920s Lo Ka-ping taught this Lingnan style to Yang Xinlun, who was then visiting relatives in Guangzhou.
 He apparently also taught 祁偉奧 Dale Craig, author of this article.

-Lo Ka-ping also was seriously into Daoist studies and practice.
+Lo Ka-ping also was seriously involved with Daoist studies and practice.
 This can be seen from his writing and recordings.
 When I met him in 1976/7 he said he was just finishing his translation of the Yi Jing into English.

 In addition to playing traditional qin melodies Lo Ka-Ping also created new ones.
 (Most of?) these were published in his 春雨草堂琴譜 Chun Yu Caotang Qinpu, an edition of which was published here in Tong Kin-Woon's Qin Fu.3 Some of his compositions are included amongst his other recordings, here and here.